dechristopher/tegola-omt/README.md

 ## 1. Prerequisites

+**WARNING:** This guide is currently incompatible with hosted PostgreSQL services like AWS RDS/Aurora and others that do not natively support the `osml10n` extension out of the box.
+It will likely remain that way until these services support custom extension installation.

 ### _Important_:
 We will be operating out of the `/osm` directory.
 Create it and ensure proper permissions are set to your administrative user.
 Nothing during the import